leanya/data_engineering_projects/postgres_etl/README.md

     python increment_data_loading.py
     ```
 - To validate the datasets,
-    - Run test.ipynb notebook for sanity checks
-    - Alternatively, use test_with_modules.ipynb notebook to validate using the imported python modules and check through the tables
+    - Use test_with_modules.ipynb notebook to validate using the imported python modules and check through the tables

 #### Reference
 - https://github.com/tommytracey/udacity_data_engineering/tree/master/p1_data_modeling_postgres